2 brothers, 2 teams, 2 contrasting experiences at World Cup

 Because of his love for his parents' country, Iñaki's integration into the Ghana team has been very easy, Addo added, even if he was born in Bilbao and raised in the Basque region.

-Iñaki, a forward just like Nico, played the whole game for Ghana against Portugal and stood in the center circle at Stadium 974 in Doha at the end with his hands on his head and looking bitterly disappointed with the loss.
+Iñaki, a forward just like Nico, played the whole game for Ghana against Portugal and stood in the center circle at the end of the game looking bitterly disappointed with the loss.

 “Maybe for some it’s difficult to understand but I think it’s really possible to have two countries in your heart,” Addo said of Iñaki.
 “And surely he has Ghana in his heart from day one.
 But also Spain.”

-The story behind the situation involves their parents' decision to leave Ghana nearly 30 years ago to find a better life in Europe.
+The story behind the situation is inspiring, and it involves their parents' decision to leave Ghana nearly 30 years ago to find a better life in Europe.

 Never could Felix and Maria Williams have thought they would end up with two sons playing at the World Cup when they trekked barefoot through parts of a desert and climbed a fence to get into Spain in the early 1990s.
 Maria was pregnant with Iñaki at the time.